CBeerta/Bliss/README.md

 * You need to set `data_dir` and `cache_dir` and, of course, your `sources`.
 * Then run `php index.php --update` from the commandline
 * After you've run the update you can open the page in your browser.

+# ADDING FEEDS:

+There is 3 ways to do add feeds to Bliss:

+* Add them to `config.ini`
+* Create an OPML File, and add that to `config.ini`
+* Add them via the Options Menu pulldown

+Bliss uses SimplePie for feed retrieval.
+SimplePie has Feed autodetection, so you shouldn't have to worry about adding the RSS Feed as URL.
+Usually just adding a Page that has a Feed is sufficient.

 # TODO:

-* A Simple way to add new feeds
+* With the flagging or starring there needs to be a way to retrieve these.
+And obviously never expire them either.
+* An Archive page of some sort, for direct access to posts.
+Goes along with the starring/flagging.
 * A Gallery of all cached images maybe?
 * Basic polling works.
 Only question remains, should we prepend these articles?
 Or is informing enough
 * Keyboard navigation to hop between articles (prev and next atleast)
 * With the flagging or starring there needs to be a way to retrieve these.
 And obviously never expire them either.
-* An Archive page of some sort, for direct access to posts.
-Goes along with the starring/flagging.
 * Search?
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
-* Export all feeds to opml
+* Export all feeds to OPML

 # BUGS